 - Postoperative braces.

-[amazon text=Knee sleeves&asin=B01BJ3ZTL6] are not considered an actual brace.
+Knee sleeves are not considered an actual brace.
 They do not have any hinges, struts or mechanical support.
 Many scientific studies on the effects on compression knee sleeves show that they improve the pain of arthritis significantly.
 Along with an improvement in pain, studies show a significant functional improvement.
 That means that everyday activities become easier and better tolerated when you wear a knee compression sleeve.
 Other studies show that patients with patella pain, anterior knee pain syndrome or a runners knee will feel better with a compression sleeve as well.
-Granted, this does not correct the underlying abnormality, but it helps to feel more comfortable while physical therapy, etc works to correct the problem.
+Granted, this does not correct the underlying abnormality, but it helps to feel more comfortable while physical therapy works to correct the problem.

 It is thought that knee compression sleeves help alleviate knee pain because of an increase in proprioception.
 Simply placing a sleeve on your knee can improve not only your pain but it can improve your sense of stability that many arthritic patients loose.
 A knee compression sleeve is not a good alternative for instability related to ACL tears, that’s where a functional brace may be needed.
 Other studies propose the heat from wearing the sleeve is of benefit too.

 There are many different types of compression knee sleeves.
 There are sleeves with copper in them.
 It is not the copper that is providing pain relief!
 The copper does function as an antibacterial so it will prevent the sleeve from developing a nasty odor.
 When considering purchasing a compression sleeve for your knee pain, make sure you pay attention to the sizing.
 The sleeve should not be tight.
 That’s not necessary to make them effective at alleviating your pain.
 If the sleeve is too tight you will not wear it.